Neon Bank Review 2024: The Best Swiss Digital Bank

 Neon is superior to Migros Bank.
 The most significant advantage of Neon is that Neon’s mobile application is much better than the app from Migros.
 I have had many issues with the app from Migros.
 I do not like it.
 And with Neon, you only need a single card, and you can use it abroad!
 This is why I am using Neon for almost everything these days.

-If you want to learn more, you can read my review of Migros Bank.
+If you would like to learn more, you can read my review of Migros Bank.

 Neon vs Zak